esnet/iperf/docs/invoking.rst

                  enable variable random UDP packet size.
 Client simulates realis- tic network load.
 Works only with -u key.
 It is recommended to disable speed limit with -b 0 key.
+          --udp-lso N
+                 enables Large Send Offload for UDP protocol.
+"N" is a segment size, it cannot be greater than MTU including headers.
+Use "--udp-lso 0" to use blocksize ("-l" option) as a segment size.
+                 Attention!
+Spliting into too many fragments can lead to a crash of "iperf" or statistics errors.

    EXAMPLES